 Conley wanted his book to teach the public about the horrors of Ex-Gay or “Conversion” Therapy.
 There were conversations at the time, but deep-set societal fears of sexuality and non-gender conformity often made them seem more like a whisper.

 Fortunately, sometimes whispers are heard.
-In 2016, the American Academy of Child and Adolescent Psychiatry (AACAP) released a definitive statement about the lack of evidence to support this type of so-called therapy: “There is no evidence to support the application of any therapeutic intervention operating under the premise that a specific sexual orientation, gender identity, and/or gender expression is pathological… Such Conversion Therapies lack scientific credibility and clinical utility.”
+In 2016, the American Academy of Child and Adolescent Psychiatry (AACAP) finally denounced conversion therapy.
+“There is no evidence to support the application of any therapeutic intervention operating under the premise that a specific sexual orientation, gender identity, and/or gender expression is pathological… Such Conversion Therapies lack scientific credibility and clinical utility.”

-At the time Boy Erased was published in 2016, only three states had outlawed Conversion Therapy.
+At the time Boy Erased came out in 2016, only three states had outlawed Conversion Therapy.
 It was not until 2019 that New York, Massachusetts, and, most recently, Maine, signed acts outlawing Conversion Therapy.
-“We need to continue working with legislators in every state to make sure LGBTQ+ youth everywhere are protected from this form of torture, and today’s signing sends a clear message to young people that they are beautiful just the way they are,” said Amit Paley, CEO and Executive Director of The Trevor Project about the January 1019 signing of the law in New York.
-As fortunate as some LGBTQ+ youth are to be protected in now seventeen states, it is estimated that outlawing Conversion Therapy may, in reality, only protect about one thousand adolescents in the year 2019, and 33 states still allow it.
+“We need to continue working to make sure LGBTQ+ youth everywhere are protected from this form of torture.
+Today’s signing sends a clear message to young people that they are beautiful just the way they are,” said Amit Paley, CEO and Executive Director of The Trevor Project about the law in New York.
+LGBTQ+ youth are now protected in seventeen states.
+Unfortunately, outlawing Conversion Therapy may, in reality, only protect about one thousand adolescents in the year 2019.
+In fact, 33 states still allow it.

 This created a kind of linguistic bridge between those who viewed homosexuality as a sickness and those who did not.
-The change led to multiple protests by both the public and theorists who saw homosexuality as part of the the normal spectrum of human sexuality and believed it had no place in the DSM.
-Finally, in 1987, when the DSM-III was published, all references to homosexuality as a disorder were removed.
+The change led to multiple protests by both the public and theorists.
+They saw homosexuality as part of the normal spectrum of human sexuality.
+They believed it had no place in the DSM.
+Finally, in 1987, when the APA published the DSM-III, all references to homosexuality as a disorder disappeared.
 At the same time, DSM-III defined a new disorder called Gender Identity Disorder.
 DSM-V, the current edition has refined it to Gender Dysphoria.

-Like Conley, most young people enter conversion therapies due to pressure from a perhaps well-meaning but misguided family member, and a 2009 article published in the medical journal Pediatrics points out that adolescents who feel rejected by their family are 6 times more likely to have depression and 8 times more likely to attempt suicide.
+Like Conley, most young people enter conversion therapies due to pressure from a perhaps well-meaning but misguided family member.
+A 2009 article published in the medical journal Pediatrics points out that adolescents who feel rejected by their family are 6 times more likely to have depression and 8 times more likely to attempt suicide.

 If you know someone who needs help today, call the Trevor Lifeline at 866-488-7386.